 RIDDOR in the UK: A quick introduction

 RIDDOR stands for Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013.
 What a mouthful!
 This regulation is utilised in the United Kingdom.
-Let’s look at what you need to do and what you need to know.
+Let’s look at what is RIDDOR, what do you need to do and what do you need to know.

 Employers, self-employed and people in control of work premises are called ‘the responsible person’, and have a legal obligation to report certain work-related accidents under the Regulations.
 As soon as you become aware a work-related accident may be reportable under RIDDOR, you need to make the report.